RTEMS/rtems-docs/user/rsb/configuration.rst

         --includedir=%{_includedir} --libdir=%{_libdir} \
         --mandir=%{_mandir} --infodir=%{_infodir}

-      %{__make} %{?_smp_mflags} all <7>
+      %{__make} %{?_smp_mflags} all

       cd ..

 .. topic:: Items:

-  1. Setup the PATH environment variable.
+  1. Set up the PATH environment variable by setting the ``PATH`` environment variable.
 This is not always needed.

-  2. This package builds in the source tree so enter it.
+  2. This package builds in the source tree ``texane-stlink-%{stlink_version}`` so enter it before building.

-  3. The package is actually checked directly out from the github project and so it needs its autoconf and automake files generated.
+  3. The package is actually checked directly out from the github project and so it needs its ``autoconf`` and ``automake`` files generated.
+Invoke the provided script ``autogen.sh``

-  4. Flags for a cross-compiled build.
+  4. If the build machine and host are not the same the build is a cross-compile.
+Update the flags for a cross-compiled build.

-  5. Various settings passed to configure to customise the build.
+  5. The flags set in the environment before ``configure`` are various settings that need to be passed to customise the build.
 In this example an include path is being set to the install point of ``libusb``.
 This package requires ``libusb`` is built before it.

   6. The ``configure`` command.
 The RTEMS Source Builder provides all the needed paths as macro variables.
 You just need to provide them to ``configure``.

-  7. Running make.
+  7. Run ``make``.
 Do not use ``make`` directly, use the RTEMS Source Builder's defined value.
 This value is specific to the host.
 A large number of packages need GNU make and on BSD systems this is ``gmake``.
 You can optionally add the SMP flags if the packages build system can handle parallel building with multiple jobs.
 The ``_smp_mflags`` value is automatically setup for SMP hosts to match the number of cores the host has.

 %install
 ~~~~~~~~